 Valentine’s Day can be for the whole family!
-These are 4 simple Valentines gifts for kids that make the day special without breaking the bank or bringing more toys into your home.
+These are a few simple Valentines gifts for kids that make the day special without breaking the bank or bringing more toys into your home.

 Let’s make Valentines gifts for kids simple and special this year

 I don’t feel the need to bring more stuff into my home, so this list has practical gifts, heartfelt gifts, experience gifts, and more.
-Not a single random toy in sight!
+Things they’ll actually use!

 1. Give each of your children a new book for Valentine’s Day!

 My children love to read, so a new book for each boy is our Valentines gift to them this year.
 I love having a large collection of great books for my kids, so Valentine’s Day is a perfect opportunity to add a few more to our library.